- After you have called 911, please call our office at 360-753-0916, to report the incident.

 - IMPORTANT: You are required to submit written notice of the incident to our office.

 After Business Hours & Weekends:

-- After you have called 911, please call our office at 360-753-0916, listen to the main message, then press option #4 and call the number it gives you.
-You will be transferred to a call center that can contact a property manager.
+- After you have called 911, please call our office at 360-753-0916.
+Follow the prompts and you will be transferred to our maintenance staff.

 Reporting General Maintenance / Non-Emergency Repairs:

 - For all regular maintenance requests: Please come into our office, call or email to report the problem.

 - IMPORTANT: All maintenance requests must be submitted in writing, even if you initially called to report the problem.
 (See Tenant Request Form) Please include, name, address, contact phone numbers and precise description of maintenance problem.

 - Our office hours are 9:00 AM to 4:00 PM Monday thru Friday.